 Although the suspicious transaction reporting system was established with the enforcement of the Anti-Drug Special Provisions Law in 1992, less than 20 reports a year were received between 1992 and 1998, largely because the subjects of reporting was limited to proceeds derived from drug-related crimes.
 However, since the enactment of the Act on Punishment of Organized Crimes in 1999, the crimes subject to suspicious transaction reports were extended beyond drug-related crimes to include other serious crimes as specified by the Act.
 Since the enforcement of the Act in 2000, the number of reports has been on the rise.
-The number of reports received in 2020 was 432,202, exceeding 400,000 for the fifth consecutive year since 2016.
+The number of reports received in 2021 was 530,150, exceeding 500,000 for the first time.

-Figure 3-3 Trend Diagram of Number of STRs (2011-2020)
+Figure 3-3 Trend Diagram of Number of STRs (2012-2021)

-Note: "Number of Reports Received" is the number of the reports received by JAFIC.
+Note: "Number of Reports Received" is the number of the STRs from the competent administrative authorities of specified business operators received by JAFIC.